 Now, we could argue about the U.S. tax system.
-And we could choose to lobby and vote and run for office-those are the things that will be required to change the current tax system.
-But in the meantime, the tax system is what it is.
+And we could choose to lobby and vote and run for office - that's what it would take to change the current tax system.
+But in the mean-time, the tax system is what it is.
 As a citizen and business owner, you are required to deliver taxes to Uncle Sam.
 And even with its problems, the USA is the absolute best business environment in the world.

 Here's the big question: Who pays the taxes?
 Your customer.
 Taxes are a real cost of doing business.
 Include taxes as a cost when you do your budget.
 Create a selling price that will give you solid profits after taxes are paid.

 As Sally sets up her budget, she'll plug in amounts for payroll taxes.
 She'll have taxes to pay on the company's income as well.
-When she sets a selling price, she must plan on those taxes and create a pretax income that leaves her with what she wants once taxes are taken out.
+When she sets a selling price, she must plan on those taxes and create a pre-tax income that leaves her with what she wants once taxes are taken out.

-STEP # 5 HOW MUCH SHOULD YOU CHARGE?
+STEP # 5